-In this post, we’ll go over some quick ways you can optimise your website pages for lead generation without having to be a tech wizard or fitness marketing expert.
+In this blog, we’ll go over some quick ways you can improve your website optimization, and increase lead generation without having to be a tech wizard or fitness marketing expert.

-This page is typically for brand new visitors to your site.
+The home page is typically for brand new visitors to your site.
 They might find you in Google or navigate to your site from social media.
-The purpose of this page is to invite users into the other pages of your site where they’d take action.
+The purpose of this page is to invite users to browse your site, so they can learn more about what services you offer.

-Your call to action on this page is not to “Buy Now”.
+Your call to action on this page is not to ‘Buy Now’.
 You’re a service provider, not Amazon.
-The next logical step for someone seeking your services is to get in touch to ask specific questions.
+The next logical step for someone seeking your services is to get in touch with you so they can ask specific questions.
 That’s because all humans have the same thing in common.
 We all think we’re special.

 The Contact page should have a single purpose.
 To make it easy for people to get in touch.

 If your website is your piece of online real estate, then your blog is your shop window.
 It’s where all the good stuff is.
-Blogging purposefully deserves a whole post of it’s own because it can be a pretty deep subject, but let’s just talk about the page itself.
+Blogging deserves a whole post of its own because it can be a pretty deep subject, but let’s just talk about the page itself.

 People who land on your blog page are interested in reading more.
 Here’s why.
 Most people who visit your site will do so because you promoted some awesome content somewhere.
 That means the person has gone directly to an article… NOT the blog page that lists all of your articles.
 So if someone goes to your blog page (the list of blogs) they have done so purposefully.
 They want to see more.

-So be sure to have a bit of lead capture in the sidebar to make it super easy for people to get more of your blogs in their inbox.
+Make sure you have a bit of lead capture in the sidebar to make it super easy for people to get more of your blogs in their inbox.

-When things aren’t working as they expect and the leads aren’t coming in, it’s all too tempting to start tinkering with subscribe forms on your home page or adding a pop up that interrupts website visitors when they try to leave your site.
+When things aren’t working as expected and the leads aren’t coming in, it’s all too tempting to start tinkering with subscribe forms on your home page or adding a pop up that interrupts website visitors when they try to leave your site.